bnb51/bnb-portfolio/_pages/about.md

 ### Getting Started
 I first experienced robotics in grade school creating combat robots using the LEGO Mindstorm NXT system.
 I enjoyed the blend of hardware and software challenges that pushed me to be more creative in my approach.
 Soon after, I participated in Carnegie Mellon's "Andrew's Leap" summer program making robots using Arduino boards.
 During this program, I made laser tag blasters, maze solving robots, and a system that identified firefly species by the flash pattern.
 This exposure to real hardware and software sparked an ongoing interest in the field.

+#### My First Real Robot!
+<iframe width="560" height="315" src="https://www.youtube.com/embed/PdYEdyLexsg?si=dBtEkiubt7kCBmCq" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+This robot was my first mobile robot written with real code.
+It runs a simple wall following algorithm on an Arduino Uno board sitting on a laser cut chassis.
+It uses infrared sensors to navigate with a bump sensor to acknowledge if it touches the righthand wall.
+While this robot was rudimentary in execution, it inspired my interest in mobile robots!

 ## Leadership

 ### Rowing